MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-ms-teams.md

 10. Select **Select**.

-11. From the list of Dynamics 365 entities, select an opportunity, and then select **Save**.
+11. From the list of Dynamics 365 entities, select a mixed-reality session, and then select **Save**.

 For more information about setting up Teams, see [Install and set up Microsoft Teams integration](https://docs.microsoft.com/dynamics365/teams-integration/teams-install-app).